32nd Air Wing (Indonesia): History

 In accordance with the Decree of the Air Force Chief of Staff Kep/03/I/1985 dated 17 January 1985 the 15th Air Squadron was formed under the 300th Combat Wing, equipped with Hawk 53s for advanced trainers and tactical fighters role.
 This name was not to last however as the 15th Air Squadron was renamed as 103rd Education Squadron in July 1995 until 6 September 1999 as another decree KEP/19/IX/1999 on the reactivation of the 15th Air Squadron, the 103rd Education Squadron was renamed and remained as 15th Air Squadron.

 In accordance with the Decree of the Air Force Chief of Staff number Skep/6/III/1999 dated 16 March 1999 it was officially established.
 In the context of carrying out its duties, Wing 3 is led by the Wing Commander assisted by the Operations and Training Section (Opslat) whose task is to compile operations and training programs, coordinate and control air support operations, prepare, coordinate and control territorial and SAR operations, supervise and conduct evaluations in the implementation assignments and exercises, as well as submit suggestions and considerations to the Head of the Operations Service (Kadisops), especially those related to their field of work.

+In August 2025, the Indonesian Military underwent a significant restructuring, among those are the creation of Groups under the reactivated Air Force Operation Command.
+The 3rd Air Wing, previously under the Iswahjudi AFB, became the 32nd Air Wing under the 3rd Group of the Air Force Operation Command.